-The Local Returning Officer may also ask you to use the VIDEF notes sheet to collect data which will be used to produce a record of specific issues relating to the checking of photographic ID.
+The VIDEF notes sheet is used to collect data which will be used to produce a record of specific issues relating to the checking of photographic ID.
 This will help with the evaluation of how the ID requirements are working in practice.